 The Consequences of Low Total Alkalinity

 Low total alkalinity often results in a reduced pH level.
-As the pH level drops below the 7 the water becomes acidic.
+As the pH level drops below 7 the water becomes acidic.
 Acidic water can irritate the skin and eyes as well as cause problems with the hot tub itself.
 Acidic water can promote the corrosion of metal hot tub parts and cause etching and staining of the hot tub surfaces.
-Chlorine based sanitizers also become much less effective in acidic water.
+Chlorine-based sanitizers also become much less effective in acidic water.
 Low total alkalinity can also cause a phenomenon known as pH bounce where the pH level becomes difficult to control.